DSS does not start / Cannot connect¶

 If you don’t see a JSON result, check the status and logs of the

-If both of these tests are succesful but you can’t connect from your browser, it indicates a network connectivity issue between DSS and your browser.
+If both of these tests are successful but you can’t connect from your browser, it indicates a network connectivity issue between DSS and your browser.
 Check for firewalls and proxies along the way.
 Try with another browser or another workstation if applicable.

 DSS start (or stop) fails¶